CUUB Program Overview

-What this means for our mission is that indigenous perspectives and practices are at the center of everything we do.
-In short, our mission goes beyond helping our students prepare for college--CUUB is dedicated to helping students challenge themselves academically in a new environment, protect their cultural identities, and connect with real world indigenous issues.
-We help students define success on their own terms, and we commit ourselves to supporting all CUUB students beyond high school graduation and college acceptence.
+Indigenous perspectives and practices are at the center of everything we do.
+CUUB is dedicated to helping students challenge themselves academically in a new environment, protect their cultural identities and connect with real world Indigenous issues.
+We help students define success on their own terms, supporting all CUUB students beyond high school graduation and college acceptance.

 GPA does figure into your application, but there is no GPA minimum that would make a student ineligible to apply to CUUB.
-In short, students must satisfy low-income or first-generation status requirements and attend one of the 12 CUUB partner schools.
+Students must satisfy low-income or first-generation status requirements and attend one of the 12 CUUB partner schools.
 Visit our Eligibility page for more information.

 Don't worry!
 You're still a member of CUUB.
 Once accepted, students remain enrolled in the program no matter where they move or what schools they transfer to.